 That’s not the only benefit.
-Side mounts are often much quieter than traditional ceiling openers.
-Side mount garage door openers do indeed have motors, but the hum of the engines is much softer than conventional ceiling openers.
+Side mounts are often much quieter than traditional ceiling garage door openers.
+Side mount garage door openers have motors, but the hum of the engines is much softer than conventional ceiling openers.

 How does a Jackshaft garage door opener close the door?

 The garage door opener connects to your door’s torsion bar and moves it up and down.
-It does this by clicking to a shaft where your door’s springs are installed.
-Once it connects, it can do a complete full-vertical lift and even lift high doors.
+It does this by clicking on a shaft where your door’s springs are installed.
+Once it connects, it can do a full-vertical lift and even lift high doors.

 The only equipment you’ll need is an electrical outlet next to the opener for it to plug in and take power.

-Plus, you gain extra security features, accessories, and more, with a side-mount opener than you would with a typical overhead trolly opener.
+You gain extra security features, accessories, and more, with a side-mount opener than a typical overhead trolly opener.